-- 6.9 This Authority recognises that it may be necessary to impose a condition to restrict the admission of children to theatres which are incorporating adult entertainment into their productions.
-In the case of theatrical entertainment aimed specifically at children it may be considered necessary to attach a condition requiring the presence of a sufficient number of adult staff to ensure the wellbeing of children during an emergency. - NB Gloucestershire County Council Children & Young People's Directorate is the responsible authority with regard to the protection of children from harm.
+7.9 This Authority recognises that it may be necessary to impose a condition to restrict the admission of children to theatres which are incorporating adult entertainment into their productions.
+In the case of theatrical entertainment aimed specifically at children it may be considered necessary to attach a condition requiring the presence of a sufficient number of adult staff to ensure the wellbeing of children during an emergency.

-7. LICENSING HOURS
+8.0 LICENSING HOURS

-- 7.1 The Licensing Act 2003 introduced flexible opening hours for premises, with the potential for 24 hour opening, seven days a week.
-The Licensing Authority recognises the variety of premises for which licences will be sought an that fixed and artificially early closing times in certain areas can lead to peaks of disorder and disturbance on the streets when people tend to leave licensed premises at the same time.
-When dealing with licensing hours, each application will be dealt with on its individual merits. - 7.2 The Licensing Authority will have a flexible approach to opening hours and will generally deal with the issue of licensing hours having due regard to the individual merits of each application in the light of relevant representations received.
+- 8.1 The Licensing Act 2003 introduced flexible opening hours for premises, with the potential for 24 hour opening, seven days a week.
+The Licensing Authority recognises the variety of premises for which licences will be sought and that fixed and artificially early closing times in certain areas can lead to peaks of disorder and disturbance on the streets when people tend to leave licensed premises at the same time.
+When dealing with licensing hours, each application will be dealt with on its individual merits. - 8.2 The Licensing Authority will have a flexible approach to opening hours and will generally deal with the issue of licensing hours having due regard to the individual merits of each application in the light of relevant representations received.
 The Licensing Authority will take into account requests for terminal hours in the light of the: - environmental quality; - residential amenity; - character or function of a particular area; and - nature of the proposed activities to be provided at the premises.